Skip to content

 The Chinese Dragon

 Apart from legends about creation, the dragon is seen vividly in the norms of the emperors back in history.
 Huang Di, also known as the Yellow Emperor, was known to incorporate the animal totem of every tribe he defeated into his coat of arms.
-This resulted in mixing various parts from different animals, which now represent the Chinese zodiac animals.
+This resulted in the mixing of various parts of different animals, which now represent the Chinese zodiac animals.
 The result of the mixed animal totems was the shape of a dragon, symbolising a unified China.

 Colours of the Chinese Dragon and their Symbolism